-- Alexander C. Wilson conceived and designed the experiments, authored or reviewed drafts of the paper, and approved the final draft. - Dorothy V.M.
+- Alexander C. Wilson conceived and designed the experiments, performed the experiments, analyzed the data, prepared figures and/or tables, authored or reviewed drafts of the paper, and approved the final draft. - Dorothy V.M.
 Bishop conceived and designed the experiments, authored or reviewed drafts of the paper, and approved the final draft.

-Ethics
+Human Ethics

-The following information was supplied relating to ethical approvals (i.e. approving body and any reference numbers):
+The following information was supplied relating to ethical approvals (i.e., approving body and any reference numbers):